codurance/site/_posts/2017-09-05-life-at-codurance-robert-firek.md

 <blockquote class="hero bq-text-lg"><p>"For me, it’s the sense of community"</p></blockquote>

-We also have our bi-weekly catchups on a Tuesday evening, where we meet together on our catch-up meeting to have fun together.
+Every two weeks, we also have our catch-ups where we meet together to have fun together.
 We organise a mini-open conference preceded by lightning talks.
 This is the space where we discuss anything that we want - nothing is off topic.
 For example, we recently had a few talks about aeronautics.
 We also have the chance to socialise with people from different projects (which we cannot meet every day).
 It is the great opportunity for us to build the team and get know each other.

 Every two months we organise a bigger version of our catch-up meetings.
 It is Codurance Day.
 We spend the whole day together organising a small version of the Socrates conference.
 We decide about the topics, we can spend the whole day coding or discuss the topics important for the company.